List of Dungeons & Dragons deities: 2000–present

 With the third edition of Dungeons & Dragons, a core pantheon was introduced; this was adapted from the Greyhawk pantheon.
 Deities and Demigods (2002) outlined various pantheons and included stat blocks for deities along with roleplay guidance on religions, the actions of deities in gameplay, and the creation of homebrew pantheons and religions.
 Co-designer James Wyatt explained that this sourcebook "owes a lot to the 1st Edition Deities and Demigods/Legends and Lore book, more so than the 2nd Edition version" but the introduction of "new material" meant not every pantheon could still be included so they "chose the pantheons that we felt were (a) most popular and (b) most ensconced in the popular culture of fantasy: the Greek, Norse, and Egyptian".
 Faiths and Pantheons (2002) was an abridged update of the previous Forgotten Realms deity focused trilogy; it uses the rules introduced in Deities and Demigods to outline "the portfolios of the many gods of the Realms" and adds stat blocks for "the avatars of the major deities".
 The sourcebook features a list of 115 Forgotten Realms gods, with "slight updates" for 3E compatibility.
 Appelcline thought its most notable addition was the inclusion of monstrous deities, such as the orc pantheon, which were previously detailed only in "non-Realms books like DMGR4: Monster Mythology (1992) and On Hallowed Ground (1996)".
+The Miniatures Handbook (2003) introduced 'aspects' for a number of deities, allowing players to use god figures in the Dungeons & Dragons Miniatures Game, while Dragon magazine articles and various other sources dealing with extraplanar entities added stats for further aspects.